-All interested entities are required to submit a written application or proposal to the American Academy of Family Physicians (AAFP) Maternity Care and Patient Safety Advisory Board for approval.
+All interested entities are required to submit a written application or proposal to the American Academy of Family Physicians (AAFP) Maternity Care and Patient Safety department for approval.
 The proposal(s) are to be submitted via email with attached Word document and include the following information.

 - Date of request

 - Name of the individual completing the application (please include title and relation to the organization / entity).

 - Please briefly describe the reason for implementing the ALSO and/or BLSO Programs.

 - Please provide your objectives for the program(s).

 - Please provide projected training and implementation plans.

 - Include a statement of any desire to translate the ALSO/BLSO materials.
 All requests to translate materials must follow the Guidelines for Obtaining Permission to Publish International Translations of the ALSO/BLSO Materials.

 - Please provide how you will fund the implementation of the program(s) and future courses.

 - Please provide who practices maternity care in your country (obstetricians, midwives, general practitioners, nurses or traditional birth attendants).